Are you trying to figure out what lens is best for insect photography?

 However, what truly distinguishes this product are the circular-shaped background highlights for portrait shooting that it produces thanks to the classical extending barrel focusing system through which light enters.

-It can be used in insect photography and various other situations where you need a short working distance.
+It can be used in insect photography and other situations where you need a short working distance.

 One of the best lenses for insect photography is perfect for anyone who needs a high-powered lens with an ultrasonic silent drive that offers quick and quiet focusing.